 Sick leave, the only required PTO in California, is required for any employee who works at least 30 days in a year.
 They can begin accruing that paid sick leave the first day of employment but can only start using it once they have worked for an employer for at least 90 days.
 Employees will accrue one hour of paid sick leave for every 30 hours worked.

-Employers can make this process simpler with the option of offering three days of paid sick leave to every employee at the start of each year.
+Employers can make this process simpler with the option of offering five days of paid sick leave to every employee at the start of each year.

 For optional PTO like paid vacation days, employers are generally able to determine their own policies.
 Some may choose to base accrual on hours actually worked, while others may allow PTO accrual to continue during paid leave.